 Compromise cables, which generate visible light from transmissions, are also simple to spot.
 With the rise of distributed-denial-of-service (DDoS) assaults, it’s more critical than ever to beef up your network’s security.

 When a company relies on copper cable-based Internet, there are a variety of variables that can create disruptions.
 Temperature changes, extreme weather, and wetness can all result in a loss of connectedness.
-Because it carries an electric current, old or worn copper cable can even be a fire hazard.
+Because it carries an electric current, the old or worn copper cable can even be a fire hazard.

-Cable also poses the potential of interference from electrical or radio signals, which adds to the reliability difficulties.
+The cable also poses the potential of interference from electrical or radio signals, which adds to the reliability difficulties.
 Furthermore, telephone company staff have access to copper cables within the building, and they can make mistakes and tamper with the wrong connections.
 Furthermore, all copper wires return to the telephone company’s central office, where disconnections might occur.
 Fiber is usually unaffected by the phone company, its equipment, or its termination points.